bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/liquid.md

 By default, templates in Bridgetown websites are powered by the [Liquid template engine](/docs/liquid).
 You can use Liquid in layouts and HTML pages as well as inside of content such as Markdown text.

-A key aspect of Bridgetown's configuration of Liquid is the ability to render **Liquid components**.
 A component is a reusable piece of template logic (sometimes referred to as a "partial") that can be included in any part of the site, and a full suite of components can comprise what is often called a "design system".

 Liquid components can be combined with front-end component strategies using **web components** or other JavaScript libraries/frameworks for a [hybrid static/dynamic approach](/docs/components#hybrid-components){:data-no-swup="true"}.